 Road and rail infrastructure quality remains below the EU average, with much modernisation needed in some regions, especially for rail.
 Governments are likely to continue prioritising infrastructure projects, but regulatory constraints and corruption lead to slow progress.
 Priority projects include rail lines refurbishment, a rail connection from Sofia to Skopje, FYR Macedonia, a tunnel under the Balkan Mountains, and the Hemus motorway.
 Attracting foreign direct investment and EU funds for such projects is a priority.
 The labour force is relatively cheap, and there is a low risk of long and disruptive strikes.

 Environmental demonstrations attracting up to several thousand people are likely in capital Sofia and other big cities, causing traffic disruption of up to a day.
-Anti-government protests of several hundred people on average are probable in Sofia, remaining peaceful and causing transport disruption for several hours.
-Union-supported protests by employees in the public sector, usually leading to road closures in Sofia, are also likely.
+Anti-government protests of several hundred people on average are probable in Sofia, remaining peaceful and causing transport disruption for up to a day.
+Union-supported protests by public sector employees, usually leading to road closures in Sofia, are also likely.
 They often occur in the run-up to legislative amendments on social or taxation issues.
 Protests by far-right groups pose moderate risk of physical attacks, such as beatings, causing injury to refugees and people perceived as representing minorities.

 No vaccinations are required to enter the country.

 Routine vaccinations: Consult your doctor to ensure all routine vaccinations - such as for diphtheria, tetanus, polio, tuberculosis, influenza, measles, mumps, pertussis, rubella, varicella, etc. - are up to date (include booster shots if necessary).

 Hepatitis A: The vaccine is given in two doses, six months apart, and is nearly 100 percent effective.
 The WHO recommends the vaccine be integrated into national routine immunization schedules for children aged one year or older.